-This quick start guide provides an overview of the software (Chapter 2), a description of the numerical processes performed by the software (Chapter 3), examples that demonstrate its use (Chapter 4), and information about application at different scales (Chapter 5).
+This quick start guide provides an overview of the software (Chapter 2), a description of the numerical processes performed by the software (Chapter 3), examples that demonstrate its use (Chapter 4), information about application at different scales (Chapter 5), details about multivariate analyses (Chapter 6), and language support (Chapter 7).
 Text has been formatted to help readers keep track of the different types of information presented.
 Italics are used to identify software features that are available through the user interfaces of HEC-EFM.

 Underlines are used to identify model input data, which includes the names of flow regimes and relationships used in the demonstration project.
 Bold is used to highlight key information for individual sections of text.